TnTech-ECE/F25_Team5_InductionHeaterController/README.md

 The [Capstone Final Presentation](https://github.com/TnTech-ECE/F25_Team5_InductionHeaterController/blob/main/Reports/Capstone%20Final%20Presentation%20%20(1).pptx) is the final presentation given at the end of Capstone 1 explaining our susbsytems.

-The Experimental Analysis is
+The Experimental Analysis shows the results of our prototype.

-The Poster is
+The Poster is a quick summary of our project to the public.

-The Final Presentation is
+The Final Presentation is the presentation presented before the Industrial Advisory Board.

 ### [Documentation](https://github.com/TnTech-ECE/F25_Team5_InductionHeaterController/tree/main/Documentation)